sharetribe/flex-docs/src/docs/references/08-transaction-process-actions/index.md

 - `commission`: decimal, mandatory.
 Acts as a multiplier on the transaction total, e.g. `0.1M` for a 10% commission.
+- `min`: a map with keys `:amount` and `:currency`, optional.
+Acts as a minimum commission, e.g. {:amount 2M, :currency "EUR"} for a 2EUR minimum.
+- `max`: a map with keys `:amount` and `:currency`, optional.
+Acts as a maximum commission, e.g. {:amount 20M, :currency "EUR"} for a 20EUR maximum.

+Where:

+- `amount`, decimal, mandatory.
+The value of a monetary unit.
+A decimal followed with a `M`, e.g. 10M.
+- `currency`, string, mandatory, The three letter currency code of a monetary unit, e.g. "EUR".

 ### :action/calculate-tx-provider-commission